 There may be several reasons why a subscriber would no longer want your emails.
-It is possible that the subscriber has shifted his focus to another area and no longer wants to receive your emails.
-Another reason for unsubscribing is that the user doesn’t remember giving you his email.
-Finally, it could be so that he doesn’t find your emails interesting anymore.
+It is possible that the subscriber has shifted their focus to another area and no longer wants to receive your emails.
+Another reason for unsubscribing is that the user doesn’t remember giving you their email.
+Finally, it could be so that they don’t find your emails interesting anymore.

-So, when they do unsubscribe, you should ask them a reason.
+So, when they do unsubscribe, you should ask them the reason.
 A simple feedback survey (with only one single question) should be sufficient for this.
 Make sure they’re removed from the email list BEFORE they see the survey.
-Acknowlegde their removal to them in bright colors on the survey page.
-This is to ensure that the outgoing subscribers are not pressurized to fill the survey.
+Acknowledge their removal in bright colors on the survey page.
+This is to ensure that the outgoing subscribers don't feel forced to respond to your survey.

-In this chapter, we shared the basic building blocks of a marketing email marketing.
+In this chapter, we covered the essesntials of email marketing.